How to Choose a Camera to Use on Your Orlando Vacation

 There are real advantages to photography with a DSLR, but convenience isn’t one of them.
 This is the type of camera you choose when capturing a photo is more important than having fun in a park.
 It’s what you use to create art, not get snapshots with the family.

-We're Nikon photographers and have a bucket full of lenses.
-They aren't exactly cheap, either.
-The Nikon 70-200mm VR II lens goes for about $2100.
-It's also long and heavy.
+We’re Nikon photographers and have a bucket full of lenses.
+They aren’t exactly cheap, either.
+The Nikon 70-200mm f/2.8 lens goes for just under $2,000.
+It’s long and heavy.
 You could use it as a billy club.

 That’s just one lens, without considering the cost of a camera or other lenses.
 This kind of photography isn’t cheap, but it lets you do some interesting stuff.